garvinhicking/OSX-Messages-Exporter/README.md

                         Optionally, specify the last date that should be queried from the Messages database.
                         [-t|--timezone "America/Los_Angeles"]
                         Optionally, supply a timezone to use for any dates and times that are displayed.
 If none is supplied, times will be in UTC.
 For a list of valid timezones, see https://www.php.net/manual/en/timezones.php
+                        [--date-format "n/j/Y, g:i A"]
+                        Optionally, supply a output dateformat to use.
+If none is supplied, a date will be shown like "3/5/2021, 12:43 PM".
+For a list of valid timezones, see https://www.php.net/manual/en/datetime.format.php
 ```

 Caveats